 What should be done about CAT coaching?

 An important question here that should pop into your mind at this juncture: what should you do about CAT COACHING?
 Should you join offline coaching institute?
-Should you join the weekend batch of offline coaching institute and spend hours and hours on the centre?
+Should you join the weekend batch of offline coaching institute and spend hours and hours at the center?

 Truly, Realistically and Honestly, I believe you should save the weekends for yourself and not spend 7-8 hours on any offline coaching batch.
 Reason being no one teaches you to crack CAT, one can only guide you to crack CAT and ensure your all the doubts are solved and you are made to learn where are you making the mistake so that you can avoid those mistakes and increase your score.